pkalachyn-gd/collab-code-editor/README.md

 ![Demonstration of the main search and filtering feature](assets/app-demo.gif)

-# Architecture Overview
+## Architecture Overview

 The system is designed as a decoupled frontend and backend, with collaboration and AI logic handled by two separate services.

-    Frontend (Angular): A standalone Angular application (/frontend) that hosts a CodeMirror 6 editor.
+### Frontend (Angular): A standalone Angular application (/frontend) that hosts a CodeMirror 6 editor.

-        CollaborationService: Manages the Yjs document (Y.Doc), UndoManager, and the WebSocket connection to the collaboration server.
+`CollaborationService`: Manages the Yjs document (Y.Doc), UndoManager, and the WebSocket connection to the collaboration server.

-        AiCompletionService: Manages HTTP requests for AI code completion to the Spring Boot backend.
+`AiCompletionService`: Manages HTTP requests for AI code completion to the Spring Boot backend.

-        EditorComponent: Orchestrates the services, binds them to the CodeMirror EditorView, and handles UI logic.
+`EditorComponent`: Orchestrates the services, binds them to the CodeMirror EditorView, and handles UI logic.

-    Backend (Two Components):
+### Backend (Two Components):

 1. Collaboration Server (Node.js + y-websocket):

-            Located in /backend.
+Located in `/backend`.

-            A minimal Node.js server running on ws://localhost:1234.
+A minimal Node.js server running on `ws://localhost:1234`.

 Uses WebSockets to synchronize the Yjs document (CRDT data) between all clients connected to the same "room".

 Manages and broadcasts user "awareness" (cursors).

 2. AI Autocompleter Service (Spring Boot):

-            Located in /code-edtior-autocompleter.
+Located in `/code-edtior-autocompleter`.

 A Spring Boot application that provides intelligent code completion suggestions powered by Google's Gemini API.

-            Exposes a single endpoint: POST /api/complete.
+Exposes a single endpoint: `POST /api/complete`.

-            Securely handles the Gemini API key, preventing its exposure to the frontend.
+Securely handles the Gemini API key preventing its exposure to the frontend.

-# Communication Flow
+## Communication Flow

 ```mermaid
 graph TD